-Another study found that “caffeine naps” were “the most effective for subjective sleepiness and performance level” compared to napping then being exposed to a bright light, and napping then washing your face.
+Another study found that “caffeine naps” were “the most effective for subjective sleepiness and performance level” compared to napping then being exposed to bright light, and napping then washing one’s face.

 RELATED: Sleep Deprivation Is Way More Serious Than We Thought, Says Study

-Obviously, you may not always be in a place where you can take a nap — not every office building has nap pods like Google and Zappos do, and sometimes it won’t be safe for a driver to pull over and sleep.
-But next time you have the ability to do so, test out a coffee nap and see how you feel.
+Obviously, one may not always be in a place where one can take a nap — not every office building has nap pods like Google and Zappos do, and sometimes it won’t be safe for a driver to pull over and sleep.
+But next time an individual has the ability to do so, test out a coffee nap and see how it feels.
 It might just be a game-changer.

 Featured image: NAS CREATIVES/Shutterstock